Achan40/visualizingAlgos/README.md

 * Bubble Sort

 ### Instructions
-Press 'R' to reset sorting.
+Press '''R''' to reset sorting.
-Press 'B' to sort using the Bubble Sort algorithm.
+Press '''B''' to sort using the Bubble Sort algorithm.